The French Tacos

 - Chamas Tacos

 With its 20 restaurants in France and Belgium, Chamas Tacos is among the heavyweights in this sector, even though it was only created in 2014.
-This halal fast food chain was the brainchild of two Grenoble residents who wanted to launch something original.
-Its strong point is the delivery time, in less than 5 minutes, without neglecting the quality of the product.
+This halal fast-food chain was the brainchild of two Grenoble residents who wanted to launch something original.
+Its strong point is the delivery time, in less than 5 minutes.
+On the other hand, having tried it, it’s not the best French taco I’ve tasted.

 - Kassia Food Tacos